CanPacis/datapack-template/readme.md

 Click the ```Code``` button at the top of the page and click ```Download ZIP``` option.
 After the download extract the first folder and place it in a minecraft save's datapacks folder.

 ## Getting Started

+> ATTENTION: If you don't want to dabble with folder names and file contents you can use the [Data Pack Generator](https://github.com/CanPacis/datapack-generator) program to skip the below 3 steps.
+Keep in mind that this is an unknown executable file so use it with your own risk.
+The software is open source, so if you don't trust me you can check out the code and compile it yourself.

 1. **Replace the following files' contents from ```template``` to ```YOUR DATA PACK NAME```;**

 - ./data/minecraft/tags/functions/load.json